 The Cromer Pier Christmas Show has become an institution in North Norfolk.
-We were excited to attend the opening night in 2021.
+We were excited to go again for the opening night in 2025.
 Read our Cromer Pier Christmas Show Review to find out what it’s like to see a performance.

 Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 Please see disclosure for more information.